knutsoned/bevy_lazy_signals/README.md

 - Can a Computed and an Effect live on the same entity?
 (Technically yes, but why?)
 - Do we want an API to trigger an Effect directly?
 - Should there be a way to write closures that take the result struct and not Option?
+- How to send a DynamicStruct as a signal?
+Doesn't work now due to FromReflect bound.

 ## TODO